MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/create-manage.md

     :::image type="content" source="media/default-template/manage-site.png" alt-text="Power Pages home page with site created.":::

-## Additional Info
+## Additional info

-Creating a site will also load the site metadata for the other [templates](../templates/index.md) and will appear as website records in the [Portal Management app](../configure/portal-management-app.md).
-If you choose to try the other templates, this will speed up the creation process.
+To speed up the process when you create a site with a new trial environment, the site metadata for all the [templates](../templates/index.md) will be preloaded and appear as website records in the [Portal Management app](../configure/portal-management-app.md).

 :::image type="content" source="media/default-template/websites.png" alt-text="Website records in Portal Management app.":::